o2r-project/api/docs/compendium.md

         }
     }
 ```
-The `spatial` key has a `union` bounding box, that is an wraps all bounding boxes that have been found during abstraction.
+The `spatial` key has a `union` bounding box, that wraps all extracted bounding boxes.

 ### URL parameters for metadata